greymind/DatabaseConverters/README.md

 A collection of tools to convert to and from various database formats.

 ## Converters
-1. Sql CE to CSV
+1. SQL CE to CSV

 ## Usage
 1. Open the project in your IDE